- £2,195 per week

 Attic landing - spacious area with children’s toys, table and chairs.

 Bedroom 7 & 8 - Two attic rooms, both laid out as twin bedrooms.
-Please note that these twin beds can also be arranged as king beds on request.
-Please let us know in advance if this is your preference.

 Beautifully tiered front garden that blends naturally into the amazing landscape beyond.
 Sitting on the garden bench, it feels like the garden extends all the way to the river Dyfi.